stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$includeprocessModels = sunt; // string | Will add process models to the response
+$includeprocessModels = eius; // string | Will add process models to the response
-$includeprocessModelsCount = 8; // int | Will add process models count to the response
+$includeprocessModelsCount = 9; // int | Will add process models count to the response
-$filterAutocompletetes = nobis; // string | Retrieve list that has \"tes\" at the start of their name
+$filterAutocompletetes = earum; // string | Retrieve list that has \"tes\" at the start of their name
 $filterSearchtes = ea; // string | Retrieve list that has \"tes\" in their name
-$sortnameCreatedAtUpdatedAt = fuga; // string | Sorting example
+$sortnameCreatedAtUpdatedAt = perferendis; // string | Sorting example

 try {
     $result = $apiInstance->getBusinessProcessesList($includeprocessModels, $includeprocessModelsCount, $filterAutocompletetes, $filterSearchtes, $sortnameCreatedAtUpdatedAt);